RyleyHynes/RyleyHynes/README.md

 Full-Stack Web Developer
 ------------------------

-Life long learner who loves a challenge.
-After graduating from the University of Tennessee Knoxville I worked as an Environmental Scientist for 3 years.
-Unfulfilled in my last role I decided to make the switch to software development and it has been the best decision I have ever made!
+Before going into software development, I worked as an Environmental Scientist for the State of Tennessee.
+This opportunity allowed me to work with the public to solve problems that endangered the health of our state.
+While in the field I was able to see just how beneficial technology was when dealing with environmental issues.
+From this experience I knew that I wanted to further my education in software development in hopes of solving problems that negatively impact our community.

 * 🌍  I'm based in Nashville, TN
 * ✉️  You can contact me at [RyleyHynes@gmail.com](mailto:RyleyHynes@gmail.com)
-* 🧠  I'm learning Python and Django
+* 🎓  Nashville Software School Graduate
+* 🎓  University of Tennessee, Knoxville Graduate
+* 🧠  I am currently strengthening my Full Stack Web Development skills
 * 🤝  I'm open to collaborating on Python or ReactJS Projects

 ### Skills